 In the "Singin' in the Rain" finale, Buster Keaton is shown carrying a small package in his left hand.
 This visual gag is a reference to Uneeda Biscuits, then a popular product made by Nabisco.
 The Uneeda Biscuit trademark showed a small boy wearing a yellow rain slicker and hat (similar to the outfits that the cast is wearing in this number) and walking home in the rain with a package of Uneeda Biscuits under his arm.

 Reportedly features every major MGM star of the day with the exception of Greta Garbo, Ramon Novarro and Lon Chaney.
 Garbo was slated to appear in the film, which was supposed to be her talkie debut, in a scene from George Bernard Shaw's "Saint Joan", but the idea was later scrapped when Garbo decided that Anna Christie (1930) was to be her first sound film.

-In early screenings some movie theaters arranged to have the smell of orange blossoms waft through the audience during the color ballet sequence.
-This stopped after audience members with hay fever or other sinus conditions complained to theater managers that they were allergic to the movie.
+In early screenings, select theaters arranged to have the smell of orange blossoms waft through the audience during the color ballet sequence set to "Orange Blossom Time."
+This stopped after audience members with hay fever or other sinus conditions complained of allergic reactions to theater managers.

 Jack Benny invented the idea of taking Bessie Love out of his pocket and have her grow larger.
 The effect was achieved by filming Love against a black velvet stage, and tracking in to make her appear to grow larger.